Adamovské Kochanovce

-Adamovské Kochanovce (Adamóckohanóc) is a village and municipality in Trenčín District in the Trenčín Region of north-western Slovakia.
+Adamovské Kochanovce (Adamóckohanóc) is a village and municipality in the Trenčín District of the Trenčín Region of north-western Slovakia.

 History

 The village was created in 1960 by the unification of Adamovce, Malé Bierovce and Kochanovce.

 Geography

 The municipality lies at an altitude of 202 metres and covers an area of 9.663 km2.
 It has a population of about 782 people.